relaycorp/fanqiang-poc/gateway/README.md

 ## Architecture

-Instead of implementing a user-space, port-restricted cone NAT, the gateway delegates the bulk of the NAT functionality to the Linux kernel for expediency, simplicity, security, performance and robustness.
+Instead of implementing a user-space, port-restricted cone NAT, the gateway delegates the NAT functionality to the Linux kernel for expediency, simplicity, security, performance and robustness.

 A caveat to this is that,
 to prevent spoofing attacks,
-we must allocate each client a dedicated TUN interface and respective subnet, and implement a trivial _source NAT_ in user-space.
+we must allocate each client a dedicated TUN interface and respective subnet.
 This places a limit on the number of simultaneous clients, which this PoC caps at 5 for simplicity;
 in practice,